leandrovi/machine-learning-with-python/README.md

 # Machine Learning With Python
-## Pima Indian data to set tendencies about diabetes
+## Pima Indian data to predict data about diabetes

 Project developed through a PluralSight course: Using the Machine Learning Workflow to process and transform "Pima Indian" data to create a predictional model.